hpi-sam/digital-fuesim-manv/README.md

 ### Gotchas

-If you want the best developer experience, make sure to always install dependencies with `npm install --install-links=false`.
+If you want the best developer experience, make sure to always install dependencies with `npm install`.
 The default option changed from previously `false` to `true` with version 9.

 ## Starting for development